repomatic.github package

 • Pull requests — All PR-creating jobs.

-• Issues — Renovate Dependency Dashboard.
+• Issues — Setup guide issue.

 • Metadata — Required for all fine-grained token API operations.